-National parks, natural monuments, scientific reserves, and ecological reserves are open from 8 AM to 5 PM Monday through Friday and 8 AM to 4 PM Saturday and Sunday.
+National parks and protected areas are open from 8 AM to 5 PM Monday through Friday and 8 AM to 4 PM Saturday and Sunday.
 Face masks must be worn at all times.
 Groups must not be larger than 5 people in total.
 Guests cannot stay overnight and absolutely cannot swim in rivers or lagoons.

 For tours and water sports, all visitors will have their temperatures taken at the start.
-Visitors also have to wear masks at all times except when they are in the water and tour leader consider it’s safe to remove them.
+Visitors also have to wear masks at all times except when they are in the water or the tour leader considers it safe to remove them.
 Group sizes may be smaller than usual, and vehicle occupancy will be limited to 50%, so consider booking your tour in advance.

-Restaurants and bars that are open in the Dominican Republic
+Restaurants that are open in the Dominican Republic

-For both restaurants and bars, clients must disinfect their hands upon entering (there should be hand sanitizer available for this purpose).
+Clients must disinfect their hands upon entering (there should be hand sanitizer available for this purpose).
 Clients must also wear a mask when they enter and exit the establishment, but they can take it off as soon as they are seated.
-Some restaurants/bars may check clients’ temperatures before they can enter.
+Some restaurants may check clients’ temperatures before they can enter.

-In both restaurants and bars, tables are placed at least 2 meters apart in accordance with social distancing rules.
-There is a limit of 10 people per table.
+Tables are placed at least 2 meters apart in accordance with social distancing rules.
+There is a limit of 6 people per table.

-Restaurants’ opening hours are based on curfew times, which means restaurants currently close by 9 PM on weekdays and 7 PM on weekends.
-However, it is possible to get takeout until 11 PM.
+Restaurants are operating at 60% capacity and their opening hours are based on curfew times, which means restaurants currently close by 7 PM on weekdays and 5 PM on weekends.

-More information on bar and restaurant regulations can be found here.
+More information on restaurant regulations can be found here.

 Airports that are open in the Dominican Republic